awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Enterprise_Dashboards/Code/3_view3.md

 ### View 3 - Compute Savings Plan Eligible Spend
-This view will be used to create the **Compute Savings Plan Eligible Spend** portion of the RI/SP Summary Dashboard.
+This view will be used to create the **Compute Savings Plan Eligible Spend** dashboard page.
 Use one of the following queries depending on whether you have Reserved Instances, or Savings Plans.

 - {{%expand "Click here - if you have both Savings Plans and Reserved Instances" %}}

 Modify the following SQL query for View3 - Compute Savings PlaneEligible spend:
- - Update line 22, replace (database).(tablename) with your CUR database and table name
+ - Update line 23, replace (database).(tablename) with your CUR database and table name

 		CREATE OR REPLACE VIEW "compute_savings_plan_eligible_spend" AS